 — 疯狂科学鱼博士 (@DrF1sh) January 7, 2019

-The message was sent by Gary Leonard, University of California Office of the President’s director of liability and property programmes.
+The message was sent by Gary Leonard, University of California Office of the President’s director of liability and property programs.
 It is believed that the worsening U.S.-China relationship and the updated travel advisory issued by the U.S. State Department earlier this month contributed to the warning.

-Updated US Travel Advisory
+Updated U.S. Travel Advisory

-China has been detaining foreign nationals under their “exit ban” policy.
+China has been detaining foreign nationals under its “exit ban” policy.
 After Canada arrested Huawei CFO Meng Wanzhou because of a U.S. court order and an extradition agreement, Beijing went on to detain several Canadian nationals in retaliation.
 Several US citizens have also been prevented from traveling out of China in the past year.
 This forced the U.S. to update its travel advisory regarding China.